CSGuides/grad-job-guide/index.md

 * <span class="student-q">"How should I structure my job talk?"</span>

-We discuss common activities for interviews and give some tips on preparing for questions---both those you’ll need to answer and those you might want to ask.
+We discuss common activities for interviews and give tips on preparing for questions---both those you’ll need to answer and those you might want to ask.

 ## Phase 4: [Making a Decision](deciding.md)